joesan/joesan-me/content/post/mlandai/handling-missing-data.md

 ```

 **Pros**
-Simple and fast to implement.
+- Simple and fast to implement.
-Works well with small datasets.
+- Works well with small datasets.

 **Cons**
-Reduces data variability.
+- Reduces data variability.
-Can lead to biased estimates if data is not MCAR.
+- Can lead to biased estimates if data is not MCAR.

-2. Median Imputation
-   Median imputation replaces missing values with the median of the non-missing values of the feature.
+2. **Median Imputation** - Median imputation replaces missing values with the median of the non-missing values of the feature.

 ```python
 # Initialize the imputer with median strategy